kjkistler/languages/javascript/README.md

 1. Instead of using quotes around the string, use backticks (this key is usually located on the top of your keyboard, left of the 1 key).
 2. Wrap your variable with `${myVariable}`, followed by a sentence.
 No `+`s necessary.

-ES6 string interpolation is easier than the method you used last exercise.
-With ES6 interpolation we can insert variables directly into our text.
+ES6 string interpolation is easier than the method you used in the last exercise.
+With ES6 interpolation, we can insert variables directly into our text.

 It looks like this:

 ```
 let myPet = 'armadillo'
-console.log(`I own a pet ${myPet}.`)
-// Output: 'I own a pet armadillo.'
+console.log(`I own a pet ${myPet}.`);  // Log 'I own a pet armadillo.' to the console
 ```

 In the example above, the backticks (\`) wrap the entire string.
 The variable (`myPet`) is inserted using `${}`.
 The resulting string is: